-- Know someone who has contracted COVID-19

-Know someone who died as a result of COVID-19

-Have a new fear of leaving home

-Have a new fear of interacting with others

-Have a new fear of dying

-Have a new fear of dying

-Be experiencing boredom, sadness,
+- Need to move for financial reasons • Know someone who has contracted COVID-19 Have a new fear of leaving home • • Know someone who died as a result of Have a new fear of interacting with others • COVID-19 Have a new fear of dying • Have experienced abuse that is new or worsened as a result of COVID-19 - Be experiencing poverty

-- Be experiencing poverty

-- Moreover, 2020 has been a year filled with political and social turmoil that have affected our sense of security, control, self and place.
+- Be experiencing boredom, sadness, distress, or loneliness - Moreover, 2020 has been a year filled with political and social turmoil that have affected our sense of security, control, self and place.
 Young people, especially those face disproportionally negative outcomes will require additional considerations.